Office Ergonomics Information

 The only issue for your monitor is to ensure it is not glaring.
-You can reduce the brightness or get a monitor glare filter such as the Premium Anti-Radiation Glare Filter to reduce eye strain.
+You can reduce the brightness or get a monitor glare filter such as the Computer Anti-Radiation Glare Filter to reduce eye strain.

 However, I think the mouse is one of the first things you are advised to change, especially if the mouse does not fit your hand (i.e. is too large or is USUALLY too small for you).
 This should be a high priority should anyone mouses a lot, for work or does a lot of computer gaming.

 I also recommend a Ergonomic wrist glove .
 This is to prevent sore wrists which will lead to Carpal tunnel, which is unfortunately irreversible.

 As for your computer keyboard, it depends on how much you type and whether you can adjust your habits to only type where your wrists are NOT BENT, but rather typing in a way where your wrists are constantly straight (Imagine a ruler stuck to the back of your hand and running along your wrists when typing - this guides you to type correctly).

 When you are ready to explore other add-ons to enhance your ergonomic workstation, check out this list of ergonomic computer equipment,